Skip to Content

 This ensures they won’t become overcrowded, thus decreasing the time between pruning sessions.

-Step 3: Scan through your Philodendron individuals and find a stem that has at least two nodes.
+Step 3: Scan through your Philodendron individuals and find a stem with at least two nodes.

 Step 4: Cut the stem off of the Tree Philodendron, including both the stem and the two nodes.

-Step 5: Take the propagated stem and place it into the new pot.
+Step 5: Place the propagated stem into the new pot.
 The bottom node should be pushed underneath the soil’s surface.

 Step 6: Once successfully planted, water this newly added cutting.